 Reality hits us in the face

-The odds are that every one of our potential customers, the ones we wish would start utilizing our services, already have someone to fill that void in their business life.
+The odds are that every one of our potential customers, the ones we wish would start using our services, already have someone to fill that void in their business life.
 They’ve already got someone who offers a service that’s remarkably similar to the one we’re hoping to provide.

-Don’t get too discouraged.
+So, don’t get too discouraged.
 Some new businesses are successful.

 The secret sauce

 So, what’s their secret?
 Why do some start-ups make it to the big time while others languish on the sidelines?
-What have those successful business owners figured out that all the others failed to see?
-Is there some covert trick these business owners have, that’s available only to a select few individuals, the ones that know the secret handshake?
-How do we not only get someone to use our services, but more importantly, how do we become someone’s favorite?
-What do we have to do to become their go-to guy or gal?
+What did those successful business owners figure out that all those others failed to see?
+Is there some mysterious trick these business owners have, that’s available only to a select few individuals, the ones that know the secret handshake?

 Imitation is the sincerest form of flattery.